funkybob/formulation/README.md

 The `{% form %}` tag loads the template, and puts its blocks in a dict in the context, called `widgets`.

+You can even use template inheritance, just as normal.

 Each time you use the `{% field %}` tag, it renders the block.

 It's easy to extend this to more complex field types: